Skip to Content

 CYDA conducted a survey of families and caregivers of children living with a disability and found 67% had trouble accessing the right services and supports [3].

-Everyone!
-The key worker model is considered the best practice approach to providing early childhood intervention services for children under the age of nine.
+The key worker model is considered the best practice approach by the NDIS to providing early childhood supports for children under the age of nine.

 The key worker model brings together various specialist services to help a child develop a wide range of skills.
 This is especially important as children develop many skills at the same time.